siddhanthramani/iitm_CS6910_miteshkhapra_deeplearning/assignment1/README_developers.md

 9. Regular commits with easy to understand commit messages is a must.
 While regular commits were made and reasonably easy to read commit messages are present, a better standard could be followed.

 10. Since development is in Python, the code should be implemented in the Pythonic Standard following Python best practices.
 For example, the naming conventions should have underscores (No camelcase).

+11. To implement python standards, pycodestyle can be used - Yet to be done.